vectara/vectara-docs/www/docs/api-reference/query-history-apis/get-query-histories.md

 To get a history of a specific query, send a GET request to `/v2/queries`.
 You can specify the `corpus_key`, `chat_id`, and the `limit` which is the maximum number of historical queries to list.
-The response includes an array of query histories.
+The response includes an array of previous queries.